 Northwoods Casino.
 Open Wednesday through Saturday.
 6-handed.
 Masks required.
 Tournaments Thursday, Friday, Saturday.

 Manchester Poker Room & Casino: Open.
 6-handed.
 Masks required.
 Offering tournaments On Tuesday and Thursday nights and Saturday afternoons.
 Currently maxing out registration at 120 players.

 Ocean Gaming Casino: Open.

 The River Casino & Sports Bar: Open.
 Masks required.

-Speakeasy Casino at Governor’s Inn: Open (although only open Wednesday evenings through Fridays).
+Speakeasy Casino at Governor’s Inn: Closed for the month of January.
 Masks required.
 Each of 3 nights, has a 6:30pm $60 tournament.